 - 2 cloves garlic, minced $0.16

-- Bring a large pot of water to a boil.
-Break the pasta in half, add it to the boiling water, and cook according to the package directions.
+Bring a large pot of water to a boil.
+Break the pasta in half, add it to the boiling water, and cook until al dente (about 7 minutes).
 Drain the pasta in a colander.

 Step by Step Photos

+Begin cooking 1/2 pound angel hair pasta according to the package directions.
 You’ll want to get the pasta going first because the rest of the dish will be finished cooking in the time that it takes the pasta to boil.
-I like to break the pasta in half before boiling it so that you still have the illusion of long strands, but it is MUCH easier to mix in with other ingredients.
+I like to break the pasta in half before boiling it because it is MUCH easier to mix in with other ingredients when it’s slightly shorter (it still looks just like long pasta once mixed).
 Long pasta is really tough to stir together with other things.
 You usually end up with a blob of pasta in the center and all of the “add-ins” around the outside of the bowl or pot.
-Breaking it in half helps prevent this considerably.
+Breaking it in half reduces this considerably.

 Add the kale and continue to sauté until the kale wilts down and is a really beautiful deep jade green.
 When I first put the kale in the pot it pretty much filled it up to the top, but it wilts down pretty quickly.
 This was after about 5 minutes.
 Turn the heat off after it’s wilted.

 Finally, add the grated parmesan and toss to coat.
-You can add a pinch of red pepper flakes if you want a little kick, too.
+You can add a pinch of red pepper flakes to the Garlic Parmesan Kale Pasta if you want a little kick, too.

-I went ahead and made it a meal by topping it with a fried egg because that’s how I roll.
+I went ahead and made the Garlic Parmesan Kale Pasta into a meal by topping it with a fried egg because that’s how I roll.
 A diced hard boiled egg would also be awesome.